AminAkbariCodes/Hitchcock-Algorithm-for-the-Transportation-Problem/Report.md

 # Example Walkthrough

-For this example, we will be using data from an exercise available on the [UCI course website](https://its.uci.edu/~mmcnally/cee/cee228a/):
+This section presents a detailed walkthrough of the Hitchcock Transportation Algorithm application using a sample exercise obtained from the [UCI course website](https://its.uci.edu/~mmcnally/cee/cee228a/):

+## Dataset Description

+In the sample exercise, we are given the following:

 Number of supply nodes: 3
 Number of demand nodes: 3
 Supply values: [40, 30, 30]
 Demand values: [60, 20, 20]
-Transportation costs:
+Transportation costs matrix:

 |    | D1 | D2 | D3 |
 |----|----|----|----|